Parents' income - Student Allowance definition from 1 January 2012

 Attributable trustee income

-Attributable Trustee Income includes the net income from trading and investment activities of a trust and the net income of a company controlled by the trust.
+For a settlor of a trust, this is any income in a trust (for that year) that hasn't been distributed as beneficiary income (this includes the net income from trading and investment activities of a trust and the net income of a company controlled by the trust).

 - the trustee of the parent's trust is registered as a charitable entity under the Charities Act 2005